Adopted Plan Documents Here

 Click the graphic to enlarge it.

-Berkeley County will complete a Scenario Planning and Likely Impacts Analysis to accompany the new One Berkeley Comprehensive Plan.
-The effort will contemplate alternative growth scenarios for the planning area, measure their impacts and evaluate the tradeoffs for meeting stated community goals in the comp plan while managing the County’s potential financial performance (return-on-investment) in future years.
+Berkeley County completed a Scenario Planning and Likely Impacts Analysis to accompany the new One Berkeley Comprehensive Plan.
+The effort contemplated alternative growth scenarios for the County, measured their impacts, and evaluated the tradeoffs for meeting stated community goals in the comp plan while managing the County’s potential financial performance (return-on-investment) in future years.

-The growth scenarios created for the analysis will also be used to evaluate infrastructure and government finance trade-offs associated with different development visions, which will influence the creation of the official Future Land Use Map for the new comp plan.
-Findings and conclusions from the analysis related to government finance, future land use categories, supporting infrastructure and the cost of providing government services will influence One Berkeley recommendations
+The growth scenarios created for the analysis were also used to evaluate infrastructure and government finance trade-offs associated with different development visions, which influenced the creation of the official Future Land Use Map in One Berkeley.
+Findings and conclusions from the analysis related to government finance, future land use categories, supporting infrastructure, and the cost of providing government services influenced One Berkeley’s recommendations.

 Who Is City Explained, Inc.?